Skip to content

 Prepare Your App for Deployment

-Atlas supports Node.js applications using many popular frameworks with minimal configuration.
+The Headless Platform supports Node.js applications using many popular frameworks with minimal configuration.
 You can view our framework guides to see what may be required of your particular framework:

 Custom build and start commands